tylerlong/todo-render-efficiency/README.md

 <img src="icon.svg" width="256" />

-I've started this project, "Todo Render Efficiency," to compare different state management libraries and identify which ones best reduce unnecessary renders in a React todo app.
+I've started this project to compare different state management libraries and identify which ones best reduce unnecessary renders in a React todo app.

 ## Why This Matters